caocscar/gitcheatsheet/README.md

-`git fetch <remote>` | pulls down all data from remote for inspection or merging `git rm <filename>` | removes files from the working tree and from the index `git cherry-pick <commitSha>` | cherry-pick specific commit to current working HEAD
+`git fetch <remote>` | pulls down all data from remote for inspection or merging `git rm <filename>` | removes files from the working tree and from the index `git cherry-pick <commitSha>` | cherry-pick specific commit to current working HEAD `git reflog` | displays log of all the changes made to the repo including changes made to branches, commits, and merges

 shorthand|switch
 :---:|---